inQWIRE/SQIR/examples/shor/README.md

 # examples/shor

-This directory contains a formalization of Shor's algorithm in SQIR.
+This directory contains the SQIR formalization of Shor's factoring algorithm.

 ## Directory Contents